eccentricdevotion/TARDIS/faqs.md

 #### Why does my TARDIS door open when I crouch-click it (and get out of sync with the other door)?

 You probably have the LWC plugin installed.
 LWC has a setting that allows iron doors to be opened by clicking them.
 You should disable this in LWC’s doors.yml:

     # Enable the opening of Iron Doors when you click on them
         enabled: false

 If you move the interior TARDIS door, remember to remove the LWC protection after placing the door in its new position (and before running the `/tardis update door` command.

 [Back to top](#top)

-#### What is the Texture Pack in the videos?
+#### What is the Resource Pack in the videos?

 An unreleased (and unfinished — still most of the mobs to do) pack called Bromley Massive Vector, also by eccentric\_nz.
 Maybe, one day he will finish it.
-It’s [128X], and is compatible with Minecraft 1.19.
+It’s [128X], and is compatible with Minecraft 1.19+.

 ![Bromley Massive Vector Texture Pack](images/docs/bmv.jpg)